Sex robot: State of research

 The majority of the available academic sex robot publications deals with ethical aspects, focusing on both currently available sex robots (that have only very limited artificial intelligence and interactivity) and future sex robots (that are envisioned as being sentient and having a free will).
 While at least some findings on experienced users are available on sex dolls, corresponding empirical data on sex robot users are missing.
 The academic sex robot discourse is – similar to the public discourse – so far characterized by relatively striking ideas about strong positive or strong negative effects of sex robots.
 Weak as well as ambivalent effects, which are theoretically and empirically most probable, are rarely discussed.

 Likewise, sex robots are often regarded and criticized as predetermined products.
 Rarely is it considered in the state of research so far that the appearance as well as the functions and target groups of sex robots can be actively designed, for example by and for women, queer people, older people or people with disabilities.
 Those human-centered design processes can be the subject of academic sex robot research as well.

 The sex robot research community meets at the "International Love and Sex With Robots Conference" series initiated by David Levy held for the sixth time in 2021 as the "6th International Congress on Love & Sex with Robots".

 Predictions

-In 2014, David Levy, a chess champion and the author of Love and Sex with Robots said in an interview with Newsweek that "I believe that loving sex robots will be a great boon to society ...
+In 2014, David Levy said in an interview with Newsweek that "I believe that loving sex robots will be a great boon to society ...
 There are millions of people out there who, for one reason or another, cannot establish good relationships."
 He estimates that this will take place by the mid-21st century.

 In 2017, MIT Press published the first book on this topic, Robot Sex, with a preliminary approach to the several challenges this field represents for human beings and societies.